elixirschool/elixirschool/lessons/en/storage/ets.md

----
+%{
-version: 1.1.1
+  version: "1.1.1",
-title: Erlang Term Storage (ETS)
+  title: "Erlang Term Storage (ETS)",
----
+  excerpt: """
   Erlang Term Storage, commonly referred to as ETS, is a powerful storage engine built into OTP and available to use in Elixir.
 In this lesson we'll look at how to interface with ETS and how it can be employed in our applications.

-{% include toc.html %}
+  """
+}
+---

 ## Overview